centrahq/api-documentation/source/reference/stable/order-api/clone-voucher.md

        .. type:: string
           :required: false

      - Code of the voucher.
 Will be generated a random one if not passed.
-The base voucher will be cancelled if same code is passed.

    * - ``conversionHtml``